-The Co-operative has designated part of its long term obligations.

-- The cyclical maintenance reserve has been designated to meet future repair and maintenance obligations which are cyclical in nature.
-These are carried out in accordance with a planned programme of works. - The planned maintenance reserve is based on the Co-operative's liability to maintain housing properties in a state of repair which at least maintains their residual values in prices prevailing at the time of acquisition and construction.
+The Co-operative has designated part of its surplus to meet future repair and maintenance obligations which are cyclical in nature.
+These are carried out in accordance with a planned programme of works.
+Because of the introduction of component accounting, whereby the replacement of components is now capitalised, the element of designated reserves relating to these components has been written back to the revenue reserve.